hapesurya/gspread/docs/oauth2.rst

 1. :ref:`enable-api-access` if you haven't done it yet.
 #.
 Go to "APIs & Services > OAuth Consent Screen."
 Click the button for "Configure Consent Screen".

   a.
 In the "1 OAuth consent screen" tab, give your app a name and fill the "User support email" and "Developer contact information".
-Click "SAVE AND CONTINUE".
+Also you can choose to use for your "internal" or "external".
+Hint: Internal mean using your same email address.
+External mean using different email address.
+Then Click "SAVE AND CONTINUE".
   #.
 There is no need to fill in anything in the tab "2 Scopes", just click "SAVE AND CONTINUE".
   #.
-In the tab "3 Test users", add the Google account email of the end user, typically your own Google email.
+(If this tab appeared) In the tab "Test users", add the Google account email of the end user, typically your own Google email.
 Click "SAVE AND CONTINUE".
   #.
-Double check the "4 Summary" presented and click "BACK TO DASHBOARD".
+Double check the "3 Summary" presented and click "BACK TO DASHBOARD".

 3. Go to "APIs & Services > Credentials"
 #.
 Click "+ Create credentials" at the top, then select "OAuth client ID".
 #.
 Select "Desktop app", name the credentials and click "Create".
 Click "Ok" in the "OAuth client created" popup.
 #.
-Download the credentials by clicking the Download JSON button in "OAuth 2.0 Client IDs" section.
+Copy your "Client ID" and "Client Secret".
+For your backup, you can also download the credentials by clicking the Download JSON button in "OAuth 2.0 Client IDs" section.
+Hint: If you need this code in future, you can Go to "APIs & Services > Credential" tab.
 #.
 Move the downloaded file to ``~/.config/gspread/credentials.json``.
 Windows users should put this file to ``%APPDATA%\gspread\credentials.json``.

 Create a new Python file with this code: